The Elton and Janice Gallegly Center for Public Service and Civic Engagement

 - Chairing the first hearings on the 9/11 Commission's recommendations

 - Supporting efforts related to the Good Friday Accord that brought peace to Northern Ireland

 - Leading the fight against cruelty to animals

-- Leadership in establishing the Port of Hueneme as the only deep water port between Los Angeles and San Francisco.
+- Establishing the Port of Hueneme as the only deep-water port between Los Angeles and San Francisco.

 The Gallegly Center also provides a working space where the Reagan-Gallegly Fellows, visiting scholars, and other members of the community can collaborate on group projects or conduct research.

 A group of California archival experts have been engaged to ensure the Gallegly papers will be available for scholars and researchers for many years to come.
 The archiving process is currently underway (Summer 2021) in accordance with best practices for preserving congressional papers.
 We look forward to housing the collection in the Gallegly Center to allow easy access for those interested in the collection.